devOpifex/titan/docs/guide/metrics.md

 ```

 If you use `labels` you must specify __all of the labels__ every time you change the value of the metric (`inc`, `dec`, `set`, `observe`).
 Otherwise titan throws a warning and ignores the action.

+!!!
+Tip
+    All labels specified must be used or titan will throw a warning and ignore the action.